0xFableOrg/0xFable/docs/architecture.md

   simplifies syncing the frontend with the blockchain
 - [using ConnectKit instead of Web3Modal for wallet interaction](https://github.com/norswap/0xFable/issues/18)

-(Crucially no decisions have been arrested on any of those things.)
+(Crucially, no final decisions have been made on any of those things.)

 ### Store Structure